Applying for paid leave

 When you begin your paid family or medical leave, there is a 7-day waiting period before benefit payments start.
 You will not receive benefit payments during this waiting period.
 Also, these seven (7) days will count against your total available leave for the benefit year.

 If you have been approved for intermittent leave, the waiting period will be seven (7) consecutive calendar days after your leave begins, whether you take leave on those days or not.
+The first day of your intermittent leave is your first reported absence from work.

 The waiting period applies to each separate paid leave application, except if a mother begins family leave to bond with her newborn child immediately after taking medical leave during her pregnancy or to recover from childbirth.
 In this case, the 7-day waiting period for the mother’s family leave would be waived.